muflihanto/frontendmentor/docs/crowdfunding-product-page/README.md

 ### Useful resources

 - [Achieving Focus Trapping in a React Modal Component](https://medium.com/cstech/achieving-focus-trapping-in-a-react-modal-component-3f28f596f35b) - This article was a great reference for understanding how to manually implement focus trapping without external libraries.
+- [W3C - Menu Button Navigation Links Example](https://www.w3.org/WAI/ARIA/apg/patterns/menu-button/examples/menu-button-links/) - This example provided a clear guide on implementing an accessible menu button that opens a list of navigation links, which was instrumental in structuring the header navigation.

 ## Author